hannobraun/caterpillar/README.md

 - **Intuitively:** Create an immediate feedback loop by allowing direct interaction with a running program, as opposed to having to re-compile, re-start, and re-find the relevant place in your program every single time.
-- **Reliably:** Make whole classes of errors impossible, through the use of a powerful static type system.
+- **Reliably:** Make whole classes of errors impossible, by using a powerful static type system.

 Caterpillar is still early-stage and experimental.
 This goal has not nearly been achieved yet.
 I'm incrementally approaching this long-term vision through a